MacOS version history

-The history of macOS, Apple's current Mac operating system formerly named Mac OS X until 2011 and then OS X until 2016, began with the company's project to replace its "classic" Mac OS.
+The history of macOS, Apple's current Mac operating system formerly named Mac OS X until 2011 and then OS X until 2016, began with the company's project to replace its classic Mac OS.
 That system, up to and including its final release Mac OS 9, was a direct descendant of the operating system Apple had used in its Mac computers since their introduction in 1984.
-However, the current macOS is a Unix operating system built on technology that had been developed at NeXT from the 1980s until Apple purchased the company in early 1997.
+However, the current macOS is a UNIX operating system built on technology that had been developed at NeXT from the 1980s until Apple purchased the company in early 1997.

+macOS components derived from BSD include multiuser access, TCP/IP networking, and memory protection.

-Although it was originally marketed as simply "version 10" of the Mac OS (indicated by the Roman numeral "X"), it has a completely different codebase from Mac OS 9, as well as substantial changes to its user interface.
+Although it was originally marketed as simply "version 10" of Mac OS (indicated by the Roman numeral "X"), it has a completely different codebase from Mac OS 9, as well as substantial changes to its user interface.
 The transition was a technologically and strategically significant one.
-To ease the transition for users and developers, versions through 10.4 were able to run Mac OS 9 and its applications in a compatibility layer.
+To ease the transition for users and developers, versions 10.0 through 10.4 were able to run Mac OS 9 and its applications in the Classic Environment, a compatibility layer.

-macOS was first released in 1999 as Mac OS X Server 1.0.
-It was built using the technologies Apple acquired from NeXT, but didn’t include the signature Aqua user interface (UI).
-The desktop version aimed at regular users—Mac OS X 10.0—shipped in March 2001.
-Since then, several more distinct desktop and server editions of macOS have been released.
-Starting with Mac OS X 10.7 Lion, macOS Server is no longer offered as a standalone operating system; instead, server management tools are available for purchase as an add-on.
-The macOS Server app has been discontinued since April 2022 and will no longer work on macOS versions past macOS 12 Monterey.
-Starting with the Intel build of Mac OS X 10.5 Leopard, most releases have been certified as Unix systems conforming to the Single Unix Specification.
+macOS was first released in 1999 as Mac OS X Server 1.0, built using the technologies Apple acquired from NeXT, but did not include the signature Aqua user interface (UI).
+Mac OS X 10.0 is the first desktop version, aimed at regular users, released in March 2001.
+Several more distinct desktop and server editions of macOS have been released since.
+Mac OS X Server is no longer offered as a standalone operating system with the release of Mac OS X 10.7 Lion.
+Instead, server management tools were provided as an application, available as a separate add-on, until it was discontinued on April 21, 2022, making it incompatible with macOS 13 Ventura or later.

+Releases of macOS, starting with the Intel build of Mac OS X 10.5 Leopard, are certified as Unix systems conforming to the Single UNIX Specification.

-Lion was referred to by Apple as "Mac OS X Lion" and sometimes as "OS X Lion"; Mountain Lion was officially referred to as just "OS X Mountain Lion", with the "Mac" being completely dropped.
-The operating system was further renamed to "macOS" starting with macOS Sierra.
+Mac OS X Lion was the first release to use the shortened OS X name where it was sometimes called OS X Lion, but it was first officially adopted as the sole branding with OS X Mountain Lion.
+The operating system was further renamed to macOS with the release of macOS Sierra.